By Alex Morgan, Senior AI Tools Analyst

 -

 GitHub: Serving as a barometer for industry health, GitHub reported over 4,000 vulnerabilities related to undisclosed third-party dependencies in just 2022.
 The scale of these vulnerabilities points to a systemic issue affecting countless developers who utilize its platform.
-GitHub’s repository ecosystem directly correlates to the developer community’s reliance on various tools like CopyFail.
+GitHub’s repository ecosystem directly correlates to the developer community’s reliance on various tools like CopyFail, illustrating the urgent need for stronger security measures, similar to those discussed in vast analyses on Why Public AI Discoveries Could Revolutionize Innovation and Ethics.

 -

 Slack: Relying heavily on third-party integrations, Slack’s functionality hinges on its myriad of external tools.
 Recent reports revealed that over 55% of software breaches in 2023 were traced back to such third-party integrations, hinting at a crisis lying in wait.
-As Slack continues to expand its user base, the potential for security issues to fall through the cracks becomes more pronounced.
+As Slack continues to expand its user base, the potential for security issues to fall through the cracks becomes more pronounced, a concern also exemplified in the wider context of 5 Game-Changing ChatGPT Updates that Could Reshape AI’s Future.

 -